Mukulmalse/MobiMarketPlace-A-MERN-powered-E-Commerce/README.md

     ```bash
     npm install
     ```
-4. Start the server:
+4. Install dependencies using npm:
     ```bash
+    cd client
+    npm install
+    cd ..
+    ```
+5. Start the server:
+    ```bash
     npm run dev
     ```
-5. Open your browser and navigate to `http://localhost:3000` to view the application.
+6. Open your browser and navigate to `http://localhost:3000` to view the application.